 Luckily, stock takes with RFID only cost a fraction of the time compared to a manual store inventory count.
 In just one hour, one staff member can count an average of 10,000 items.

 When the count is done, you compare the result of the RFID count ('what you actually had') to the data in your stock management system, like an ERP system ('what you thought you had').

-It is good to know that RFID not replaces your current ERP system; it only sends the system better data.
+It is good to know that RFID does not replace your current ERP system; it only sends the system better data.
 And because your ERP system now works with better data, it will automatically follow up by sending better shipments to your stores.

-Repeat this process for a couple of weeks, and you will hit your first milestone: increasing the store's stock accuracy to over 98%.
+Repeat this process for a few weeks, and you will hit your first milestone: increasing the store's stock accuracy to over 98%.

 A weekly store count is still the most common way to keep your stock levels accurate.
 But more and more retailers are looking at RFID to enhance other store processes as well.